pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 - It's not using Eigen (small source code - more simple to understand).
 - It's not using C++ Standard Library/std (for embedded consideration).
 - If you set `SISTEM_IMPLEMENTASI` to `SISTEM_EMBEDDED_NO_PRINT` in `konfig.h`, the code is platform agnostic (not using any library beside these C header files: `stdlib.h`, `stdint.h`, and `math.h`).
-- There's no malloc/new/free dynamic memory allocation for real time application (but using heavy stack local variables, so you need to run it through static memory analyzer if you are really concern about hard real time application).
+- There's no malloc/new/free dynamic memory allocation for real time application (but using heavy stack local variables, so you need to run it through static memory analyzer if you are really concerned about hard real time application).

 # The Background
 I believe the concept and mathematics of (linear) MPC should be attainable from the undergraduate control system engineering student's level of mathematical sophistication.
 With that in mind, I made a compact MPC library (without dependence on big library like Eigen) where the main goal is for the student to learn the MPC concept (I've made decision to sacrifice speed to get best code readability I could get) while still capable of tackling real-time control system implementation (the code is computed in **~100 us**!
 See *Some Benchmark* section below).